lukey30443/Pong/README.md

 ## Credits

 - This Pong game was created using JavaScript and HTML.
-- Check out my linktree for more info and more upcoming games!
-[LinkTree](https://linktr.ee/lukeee3) Enjoy playing the Pong game, and have fun trying to beat the AI opponent!
+- Check out my LinkTree for more info and more upcoming games!
+[LinkTree](https://linktr.ee/lukeee3)

+Enjoy playing the Pong game, and have fun trying to beat the AI opponent!